pygame/pygame/docs/reST/ref/joystick.rst

 ======================

 .. module:: pygame.joystick
-   :synopsis: pygame module for interacting with joystick devices
+   :synopsis: Pygame module for interacting with joysticks, gamepads, and trackballs.

-| :sl:`pygame module for interacting with joystick devices`
+| :sl:`Pygame module for interacting with joysticks, gamepads, and trackballs.`

-The joystick module manages the joystick devices on a computer (there can be more than one).
+The joystick module manages the joystick devices on a computer.
 Joystick devices include trackballs and video-game-style gamepads, and the module allows the use of multiple buttons and "hats".
+Computers may manage multiple joysticks at a time.

+Each instance of the Joystick class represents one gaming device plugged into the computer.
+If a gaming pad has multiple joysticks on it, than the joystick object can actually represent multiple joysticks on that single game device.

-To get initialise the joystick module and get a list of Joystick instances use the following code::
+For a quick way to initialise the joystick module and get a list of Joystick instances use the following code::

     pygame.joystick.init()